lamberski/padamini/readme.md

 ## Technical details

-Padamini is written in HTML5 with attention to semantics.
+Markup is written in HTML5 with attention to semantics.
 CSS styles are constructed on the basis of [OOCSS](http://oocss.org/) to allow each component to be reused and extended.

 ### Browsers support

-Padamini was tested on latest versions of Firefox, Opera, Safari, Chrome, and Internet Explorer 7+.
+Pages was tested on latest versions of Firefox, Opera, Safari, Chrome, and Internet Explorer 7+.

+### Vendors

+Padamini contains [Frontline](http://github.com/lamberski/frontline/) - to separate and reuse common parts like header and footer (more info in its [readme](https://github.com/lamberski/frontline/blob/master/readme.md)).
+It can be easily removed by deleting */frontline* directory and *.htaccess* file.

 ## License